linode/apl-docs/docs/for-ops/how-to/ingress-classes.md

 title: Manage Ingress Controllers
 ---

-When APL is installed, exposure (ingress) for all services (included exposure for platform services) is handeled by the default platform ingress class using a public (cloud) load balancer.
-APL offers the option to use multiple ingress classes.
+Exposure (ingress) for all services (included exposure for platform services) is handeled by the default platform ingress class using a public (cloud) load balancer.
+It is also possible to use multiple ingress classes.
 Each class will get a dedicated ingress controller.
 In case of a security requirement, where platform services are not allowed to be exposed publicly, the default platform class can be configured to use a private load balancer instead of a public one by adding the required annotations.
 Additional (public) ingress classes can be created to expose team (application) services.

 ## prerequisites